 Chronic illness is a disease, condition, or injury that can last years or a lifetime and is typically not curable, though in some cases it may go into remission.
-It can vary in its severity, with some people able to work and live active or seemingly “normal” lives; while others are very sick and may even be homebound.
+It can vary in its severity, with some people able to work and live active or seemingly “normal” lives, while others are very sick and may even be homebound or bedbound.

 Many people with chronic illness have an invisible chronic illness.
 The severity of their symptoms is not clearly noticeable, which may lead to a lack of understanding and support from doctors, family, friends, and coworkers.

 Are you able to tell by looking at the picture below that this person has a chronic illness?
 What symptoms is she experiencing?
 How much pain does she have?

 “I’m not making it up.
 If I wanted to fake an illness, I would choose something that people would believe!”

 (1) Nobody WANTS To Feel Sick

 In all my years as a doctor treating patients with chronic illness, I never saw a patient who enjoyed feeling ill.
 I saw the opposite: patients who were once very active, desperately trying to find answers and treatment for their overwhelming symptoms.

 For years, doctors were under the misperception that some chronic illnesses were caused by depression or anxiety and the only treatment available for these patients was psychiatric care.

 Despite medical evidence disproving this perception, some doctors are “set in their ways” and do not truly understand chronic illness or how to appropriately address it.
 Therefore, patients often have to spend precious time searching for a doctor who understands their illness and provides appropriate treatment options while their symptoms potentially worsen.